Windshield

 Interactive Installation

-This camera uses a script that turns human transits into sound boxes.
-Every grid triggers a different sound.
+This camera uses a script that converts human movements into sound boxes.
+Each grid triggers a different sound.